Ali-Nasrolahi/Linux-Programming-Interface/Chapter31/Notes.md

 ## Thread-Specific Data

-**NOTE**: This section contains some advanced subjects which I could not fully absorb, Therefore I'd be back later and complete it.
+**NOTE**: This section contains some advanced subjects which I could not fully absorb, therefore I'd be back later and complete it.

 The most efficient way of making a function thread-safe is to make it *reentrant*.